Faizee-Asad/RHCSA-and-RHCSE/Commands.md

 * A group is a set of multiple users.
 * With every user a default group is created.
+* The name of default group is same as the name of user.
+* By default every user is associated with its own group.
+* Root can create additional groups.
 ```
 User      Assocaited
 -----------------------------